MDAS: A Diagnostic Approach to Assess the Quality of Data Splitting in Machine Learning: Introduction

-The existing splitting methods aim to divide the data sets into training and test sets with the same distribution as the original data.
-Let us call it an \textit{ideal data split}.
-Do we need that kind of split?
-In practice or production, the model performance will be assessed through new data that is expected to differ from the existing data.
-Ideally, we may want to test a developed model using a dataset having the same distribution as the training data and using another dataset whose distribution deviates (reasonably) from the training data.
-A good performance with the former type of data ensures that the model works well when the new data has the same distribution as the training data.
-Further, a poor performance indicates that the model is unsuitable for deployment or solving the task at hand and may be discarded.
-On the contrary, we do not expect good performance in the second testing environment.
-However, if we observe a reasonable performance with data whose distribution deviates from the training set distribution, it indicates the developed model's robustness to perturbations in new data.
+Existing splitting methods aim to divide a dataset into training and test sets that share the same distribution as the original data \cite{kahloot2021algorithmic, joseph2021split, reitermanova2010data, babaei2025impact}.
+We call such a partition an \textit{ideal} data split.
+But do we actually need that kind of split?
+In practice or production, model performance is evaluated on new data that will typically differ, at least to some extent, from the data used during development \cite{varoquaux2023evaluating, vamathevan2019applications}.
+Ideally, one would like to test a model using both a dataset whose distribution closely matches that of the training data and another dataset whose distribution deviates (reasonably) from it \cite{altalhan2025imbalanced}.
+Good performance on the former type of data indicates that the model behaves well when future data are drawn from essentially the same distribution as the training data; poor performance suggests that the model is unsuitable for deployment and may be discarded \cite{zha2025data}.
+In contrast, we do not expect equally strong performance in the second testing environment, where the distribution has shifted.
+If the model still achieves reasonable performance in this setting, it provides evidence that the model is robust to perturbations in the distribution of new data \cite{li2025machine}.